ianpgm/quickCOAT/Readme.md

   * `-b` or `--bitscore_threshold`: The bitscore ratio threshold to have a pair of sequences count as an ortholog.
 For example, `0.9`.
 The default is 0 (no threshold).
   * `-t` or `--threads`: The `num_threads` parameter that is passed to BLAST+.
 4. An example command: `quickcoat -r genome_of_interest.faa -q input_sequence_folder -e 0.00001 -i 35 -t 8 -o output_folder`
+5. Some tree-building software requires a phylip-formatted file for input (e.g. PhyML).
+A program for this is included.
+Use the following command: `quickcoat.fasta_to_phylip input_sequence_folder/concatenated_alignment.faa`.

 ##Output
 The output will appear in the folder that you specify.
 The following files will be generated: